-We can often trace the roots of poor reading and spelling to a child not knowing the Synthetic Phonics code.
-What often needs to happen is to go back to basics and give the child confidence in the simple logic, and then move from there.
+We can often trace the roots of poor reading and spelling to a child not knowing (or being taught) the phonics code.
+When it comes to dyslexia and other reading difficulties, what needs to happen is to take the child back to basics and give them the confidence in the simple phonics logic.

-Indeed, in other countries where the spelling is written much as it is spoken, the levels of reading delay can be up to 50% lower.
-For example, in Italian there are around 26 phonemes using 22 letters which makes for faster and more efficient learning to read.
+Indeed, in other countries where the spelling is written much as it is spoken, the levels of reading delay can be much lower.
+For example, in Italian, there are around 26 phonemes using 22 letters which makes for faster and more efficient learning to read.
 Levels of reading delay can be up to 50% lower than in English speaking countries where 26 letters have to be stretched to represent 44 phonemes.

-Learn more about the differences between Synthetic Phonics and older phonics approaches.
+Learn more about the differences between synthetic phonics and analytic phonics.

-Read more from parents who were looking for catch-up.
+Read more from parents who were looking for catch-up help.